2026 Biennial Forum

 1 pm, Wednesday, May 27th

-To start our forum, join us for a tour of the Stewart Mountain Community Forest, an effort between the Nooksack Indian Tribe, Whatcom Land Trust, Whatcom County, and Western Washington University to establish a community forest, supporting watershed health, tribal land access, local jobs, low-impact public use, and more!
+To start our forum, join us for a tour of the Stewart Mountain Community Forest, an effort between the Nooksack Indian Tribe, Whatcom Land Trust, Whatcom County, and Evergreen Land Trust to establish a community forest, supporting watershed health, tribal land access, local jobs, low-impact public use, and more!

 Thank you to our Partners for Sponsoring and Supporting Forum